SanniClara/Machine_Learning_creating_audiobooks/README.md

 This is very clumpsy and funky way to do it but i still havnt found a different way to do it.

-VERY IMPORTANT: before you run the text-to-speech.js Code you need to verify with you JSON verification by opening the command line and use the following command.
+VERY IMPORTANT: before you run the text-to-speech.js Code you need to verify with you JSON verification by opening the command line and use the following command:
 ```
 set GOOGLE_APPLICATION_CREDENTIALS=./nameOfYourJsonFile.json
 ```